 Vector RAG retrieves documents by semantic similarity.
-Graph RAG adds a knowledge graph on top: it extracts entities and relationships from your documents, stores them in a graph database, and uses graph traversal alongside vector search at query time.
+Graph RAG adds a knowledge graph on top of it, extracts entities and relationships from your documents, stores them in a graph database, and uses graph traversal alongside vector search at query time.

-We benchmarked whether this extra layer improves answer accuracy on 3,904 Amazon electronics reviews with 905 queries across three question types.
+We benchmarked whether this extra layer improves retrieval and answer accuracy on 3,904 Amazon electronics reviews with nearly 900 queries.

 Example questions:

-Brand complaints / Brand praise: “What are the most common complaints about Sony?”
+- Entity aggregation: “What are the most common complaints about Sony products?”

-Global pattern: “What is the most common complaint across all products?”
+- Cross-document reasoning: “What is the most common complaint across all electronics?”

 What is Graph RAG